klothoplatform/StackPacks/README.md

 `<ECR_REGISTRY>/<IMAGE_NAME><ECR_SUFFIX>:<VERSION>`

-- **ECR_REGISTRY** - The ECR registry URI.
-This is account-specific and must be set as an environment variable.
+- **AWS_ACCOUNT** - The ID of the AWS account that stacksnap is deployed in.
+This ID will also be used as part of the ECR registry URI for custom Docker images.
 - **IMAGE_NAME** - The image name.
 This is the name of the image as declared in the `docker_images` section of the StackPack file, including the StackPack ID prefix.
 - **ECR_SUFFIX** - The suffix to append to the image name.
 This is an optional variable that can be set as an environment variable.
 - **VERSION** - The version of the image.
 This is the version of the StackPack.